diovisgood/agrocode/README.md

 My thoughts about huge, highly overfitted models, which gain top scores in competitions, are best said by Michał Marcinkiewicz in his article:
 ["The Real World is not a Kaggle Competition"](https://www.netguru.com/codestories/real-world-is-not-a-kaggle-competition).

+The approach I used has its limitations.
+Like said before, it can not correctly understand negation or any complex relations between words.
+A Transformer architecture is capable of doing so, but it requires much more training data than was given in this competition.

 Working on natural language processing is fun!